 Dual Degree Options: Students seeking a master's degree in health informatics at MU may expand their studies to a dual degree with the executive program in Health Services Management (MHA).
 Earning a dual degree takes less time than completing two degrees independently, and takes advantage of overlaps between the two curricula.

-Ernst & Young Scholarships: The consulting firm of Ernst & Young has recognized the need to prepare executive leaders who can bring knowledge of advanced information technology to strategic and operational decision making in integrated health systems.
-In response to this need, Ernst & Young has created scholarships for students in the Master of Science in Health Informatics Program.
-Ernst & Young Scholarships will be presented to outstanding applicants each year.
+EY Scholarships: The EY Health Care Consulting (HCC) Scholars Fund has recognized the need to prepare executive leaders who can bring knowledge of advanced information technology to strategic and operational decision making in integrated health systems.
+In response to this need, EY has created scholarships for students in the Master of Science in Health Informatics Program.
+EY Scholarships will be presented to outstanding applicants each year.

 - Two Travel Offset Scholarships will be awarded up to $3,000 per Academic Year

 - Executive Health Informatics students must apply by October 31 of each year, to be awarded by the following January